 Josh Bachove is the founder and president of Pocket 7 Films, a full-service film and tv production company focused on guiding independent projects from development all the way through distribution.

-Bachove most recently wrapped production on the Netflix feature Strangers, starring Camila Mendes and Maya Hawke, in addition to the feature film adaptation The Sky is Everywhere with A24 for Apple TV+.
-Josh also produced the A24 feature Minari, which was nominated for six Academy Awards, won the 2021 Golden Globe for Best Foreign Language Film, and won the Grand Jury and Audience Awards at Sundance 2020.
+Bachove most recently wrapped production on Season One of the new Showtime TV Series The Curse, starring Emma Stone, Nathan Fielder, and Benny Safdie.
+He also produced the recent Netflix feature film Do Revenge, starring Camila Mendes and Maya Hawke.
+Additional feature films include the adaptation The Sky is Everywhere for A24 and Apple TV+, as well as internationally acclaimed Minari, which was nominated for six Academy Awards, won the 2021 Golden Globe for Best Foreign Language Film, and won the Grand Jury and Audience Awards at Sundance 2020.

 In addition, Bachove has produced a number of successful independent films which have premiered at Sundance and numerous other festivals including: The Nowhere Inn (Carrie Brownstein, St. Vincent), Lizzie (Kristen Stewart, Chloe Sevigny), The Little Hours (Aubrey Plaza, Alison Brie, Molly Shannon, John C Reilly), Joshy (Thomas Middleditch, Nick Kroll, Jenny Slate), Life After Beth (Aubrey Plaza, Dane DeHaan), The Weekend (Sasheer Zamata, Tone Bell), and Welcome Home (Aaron Paul, Emily Ratajkowski).